This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 GOOD TO KNOW: The Zion Canyon Scenic Drive stretches for approximately 6 miles (9.7 km) within the park, showcasing some of the most awe-inspiring vistas and rock formations.

 As you drive along this scenic route, you will be treated to panoramic views of towering sandstone cliffs, cascading waterfalls, and lush greenery.
-Keep your camera ready to capture the mesmerizing sights.

 The drive is dotted with several pullouts and viewpoints, allowing you to pause, stretch your legs, and fully appreciate the grandeur of the canyon.
 Don’t miss iconic stops like Canyon Junction, Court of the Patriarchs, and Zion Lodge.